iDigBio/idb-portal/README.md

 - Each page has a corresponding LESS file in the /public/client/less direcotory.
 All LESS files are compiled to individual CSS files in /public/css.
 Each page view template contains a link to its CSS file.
 The CSS IS NOT compiled into one large client file like the JS code is for the entire portal.
 - Each one of the corresponding page LESS files will include one or more sub files for reusable display components.

+### Search Page Architecture
+The Search page React component is split in various subcomponent React files kept in /public/client/js/react/src/search/ directory that are loaded in the main React search.js file.

+Any changes to the search state are communicated through the searchChange function in the search.js parent component.
+The searchChange function is passed to all subcomponents as a property if that subcomponent has to communicate changes to the search.
+This changing of search state allows the page be reactive to all input changes on the search page since changing the search state triggers a render in React.

+See the Search.js   statics.defaultSearch for an example of what a search state structure looks like.

+History is maintained by the searchHistory object using the localStorage API through the client/js/libs/history.js file.
+The searchChange function pushes changes to history through this object.

+Results view tab and the advanced search features tab are kept track of in localStorage API and are maintained through the viewChange function in the search.js page component.

 ## Stand-alone Map module Use